Ambitious-idiot/simple-ray-tracing/README.md

 # The Next Week
 ## Motion blur
 store existing time of rays and keep the camera in track of time. add moving objects
+## Bounding volume hierarchies
+accelerate ray-obj intersection computing.
+Split the space into non-intersection parts to build the tree.
+### AABBs
+every hittables' AABBs can be solved and the hittable list's is the union of the members'.
+### BVH Tree
+build two-branch tree(kd tree) of hittables and the leaves are hittables except BVHNode while the others are all the latter.
+Hit-examination is actually a pre-order traversal.
+The building scheme:
+1. randomly choose an axis
+2. sort the primitives (using std::sort)
+3. put half in each subtree